-Following a two-year spell in the Midlands which began with a goal five minutes into his debut match against Notts County, Simpson left Coventry to join Huddersfield Town in June 2009.
-After a difficult first season with the Terriers, he joined Brentford on loan for the duration of the 2010/11 season and scored four goals in eighteen starts.
+Following a two-year spell at the Ricoh Arena, which began with a goal five minutes into his debut match against Notts County, Robbie left Coventry to join Huddersfield Town in June 2009.

 He joined Oldham United after that – and scored a spectacular strike in the third round of the FA Cup against Liverpool – before signing for Leyton Orient and then rejoining Cambridge United in the summer of 2014.